Delta-9 Drinks vs Gummies: Which One Should You Choose?

 You can, but it’s usually not a good idea, especially if you’re new.
 Mixing makes it harder to track how much THC you’ve consumed, and it increases the likelihood of an uncomfortable experience.

 If you care about a predictable experience, stick to one format per session.
+Or take a gap of at least 6 hours.

 Are Delta-9 drinks and gummies legal?

-es.
 Under the 2018 US Farm Bill, hemp-derived products are federally legal as long as they contain less than 0.3% Delta-9 THC by dry weight.

 Final Verdict